Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Hallucination-Associated Patterns in Attention Maps

-\textbf{Difference between average attention weights for incorrect and correct answers.} We begin by selecting 10 correct and 10 incorrect answers generated by the LLM.
-To evaluate the correctness of each answer, we use AlignScore -- a continuous metric that quantifies semantic similarity between the generated response and the gold-standard answer~\cite{zha-etal-2023-alignscore}.
-We sort all generations by their AlignScore, and designate the top 10 as correct answers and the bottom 10 as incorrect.

-Then, we compute the average attention weight to the previous token across all tokens in the answer using the attention heads in the 29th and 22nd layers of the LLM, i.e.\ $\bar{a}^{lh} = \frac{1}{N-1}\sum_{i=2}^N a^{lh}_{i, i-1}$. \Cref{fig:top_instances} presents the resulting values, where each row corresponds to a single selected answer, and each column indicates the average attention weight from a specific head.

-The attention maps in the figure demonstrate that certain heads consistently assign higher average attention when the LLM generates correct answers as compared to incorrect ones.
+\textbf{Difference between average attention weights for incorrect and correct answers.} We select 10 correct and 10 incorrect answers generated by the LLM.
+To evaluate the correctness of each answer, we use AlignScore -- a continuous metric that quantifies the semantic similarity between the generated response and the gold answer~\citep{zha-etal-2023-alignscore}.
+We sort all generations by their AlignScore and designate the top 10 as correct answers and the bottom 10 as incorrect.
+Then, we compute the average attention weight to the previous token across all tokens in the answer using the attention heads in the 29th and 23rd layers of the LLM, i.e.\ $\bar{a}^{l,h} = \frac{1}{N-1}\sum_{i=2}^N a^{l,h}_{i, i-1}$. \Cref{fig:top_instances} presents the resulting values, where each row corresponds to a single LLM answer and each column indicates the average attention weight from a specific head.
+These attention maps demonstrate that certain heads consistently assign higher average attention when the LLM generates correct answers as compared to incorrect ones.
 Moreover, there is a notable correlation between the quality of the answer and average attention (see \Cref{fig:attention_quality}).
-This way, we empirically discovered a pattern for assessing the correctness of LLM generations.

-\textbf{Should we select uncertainty-aware heads, and how should we do it?} We compute the average attention score $\bar{a}^{lh}$ across tokens in two scenarios: (1) attention values are averaged across all heads in a layer, i.e.\ $\bar{a}^{l} = \sum_{h=1}^H\bar{a}^{lh}$; (2) attention values are extracted from a single head with the \textit{highest} average attention across tokens, i.e.\ $\bar{a}^{lh_l}$, where $h_l=\argmax_{h=1\dots H} \ \bar{a}^{lh}$. \Cref{fig:attention_correct_and_incorrect} compares the resulting values for correct and incorrect answers.
+\textbf{Identifying uncertainty-aware heads.} Not all attention heads are useful for hallucination detection.
+To illustrate this, we compute the average attention score $\bar{a}^{l,h}$ across tokens in two scenarios: (1) attention values are averaged across all heads in a layer, i.e.\ $\bar{a}^{l} = \frac{1}{H}\sum_{h=1}^H\bar{a}^{l,h}$; (2) attention values are extracted from a single selected head with the \textit{highest} average attention across tokens, i.e.\ $\bar{a}^{l,\hv_l}$, where $\hv_l=\argmax_{h=1\dots H} \ \bar{a}^{l,h}$. \Cref{fig:attention_correct_and_incorrect} compares the resulting values for correct and incorrect answers, showing both absolute and percentage differences.
+When relying only on the selected attention head, we observe a clear difference between correct and incorrect answers.
+In contrast, averaging attention across all heads largely obscures this signal.
+This once again highlights the importance of focusing on specific \emph{uncertainty-aware} heads, which, as demonstrated in our analysis, can be identified by their consistently high average attention weights across tokens.